TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2025.md

 * Record cleaner removes really old plans
 * Race between enactor 1 wanting to clean up old records after install plan 145, enactor 2 wants to install plan 146 and enactor 3 wants to install plan 110
 * Enactor 3 installs plan 110 and then enactor 1 immediately deletes it because its too old, leaving top record pointing at nothing
-* Installing old plan is OK because its an eventually consistent system, will soon write a newer plan on top
+* Installing old plan is OK because its an eventually consistent system, will soon write a newer plan on top. *Sounds weird to me.
+Why not check whether currently installed plan is newer and if so give up on old plan?*
-* Problem is that system (top level pointing at nothing) is an inconsistent state.
+* Problem is that system (top level pointing at nothing) is in an inconsistent state.
 Protocol for writing new plan fails.

-* Mitigation
+Mitigation
 * Hundreds of alarms go off.
 One pointed directly at root cause but got lost in the noise.
 * All internal recovery procedures/tools assume that enactor can be used.
 Enactor is what broke.
 * Updated internal tooling and fixed DNS after 2.5 hours
 * Long recovery due to cached bad data
 * Froze DNS update in other regions
 * Fixed race after two days, rolling deploy over following week.
 DNS automation re-enabled.

-* Lessons learned
+Lessons learned
 * Splunking around in logs.
 So much cruft built up over the years.
 No nice neat audit trail.
 * Used AI (Amazon Q) to extract cause and effect, build up timeline of relevant events.
 * Testing races is difficult.
 Unit tests pass almost all the time.